roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use volume snapshots created from disks.md

 **Note:** When you delete a VolumeSnapshotContent, the associated snapshot is also deleted.

-## Procedure
+## Dynamically create a volume snapshot

-The following flowchart shows how to use a volume snapshot in ACK.
+The following figure shows the procedure to dynamically create a volume snapshot from the disk that is used in an ACK cluster.

 ![snapshot](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1593875061/p175481.png)